johari-Frias/Amazon-Global-Sales-Analytics/README.md

 **KPIs Tracked:** Units Sold, Profit, Profit/Unit, Defect Rate, Variant Popularity by Brand

 **Critical Insight:** Of 198 products analyzed, **74.7% are classified as "Bleeders"** (high volume, low profit).
-Only 35 qualify as "Heroes"—and **22 of those are Gaming products**, creating dangerous category concentration.
+Only 35 qualify as "Heroes", and **22 of those are Gaming products**, creating dangerous category concentration.
 Five entire categories (Books, Beauty, Clothing, Toys, Home & Kitchen) have **zero Hero products**.
 Pink is the #1 selling color variant across 6 of 10 brands.

 ---